hskye79/medicalhumanitiesmusic-2025-2/park-yongjin.md

 ---

 # Mal-aton
 The film Mal-aton (2005) depicts 'Cho-won', a young man with autism spectrum disorder, challenging a full marathon.
+The film was inspired by the true story of the real-life marathon runner, Bae Hyeong-jin.
 Autism Spectrum Disorder (ASD) is a neurodevelopmental condition characterized by difficulties in social communication and interaction, as well as restricted, repetitive patterns of behavior, interests, or activities.
 In the film, Cho-won exhibits this through his fixation on zebras and Choco Pies, and his immersion in his own world.

 Cho-won begins running marathons after his mother, 'Kyung-sook', discovers his exceptional running ability.
 She hopes it will become a path to independence and a unique channel for him to connect with the world, bypassing the limits of verbal communication.